bijit-kundu/bijit-kundu/README.md

 ## 🧭 About Me
 - I’m a data-driven professional with 3.5+ years of experience supporting large-scale web applications for government clients and managing complex data processes.
-- Recently, I completed a **Data Science and Artificial Intelligence Program (Curtin University x Institute of Data)** - where I strengthened my skills in **SQL, Python and data storytelling**.
+- Recently, I completed a **Data Science and Artificial Intelligence Program (Curtin University x Institute of Data)** - where I strengthened my skills in **SQL, Python, AI/ML and data storytelling**.
 - I’m passionate about transforming raw data into actionable insights, automating reporting workflows, and building intuitive dashboards that empower decision-making.

 ---